MDS Capital

 Series D in 2004

-Pharmasset Inc is a clinical-stage pharmaceutical company focused on the discovery and development of innovative drugs for viral infections.
-The company specializes in oral therapeutics targeting hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV).
-Pharmasset's research centers on nucleoside analogs, compounds that inhibit the enzymes necessary for viral replication.
-Currently, the company's development pipeline includes three key product candidates: Clevudine, which is aimed at treating HBV and is anticipated to enter Phase 3 clinical trials; R7128, a pro-drug designed for the treatment of HCV, currently in Phase 1 trials; and Racivir, an investigational drug for HIV that is undergoing Phase 2 clinical trials.
-Through these efforts, Pharmasset aims to provide effective treatment options for patients suffering from these viral infections.
+Pharmasset Inc is a clinical-stage pharmaceutical company focused on discovering, developing, and commercializing innovative drugs for viral infections.
+The company specializes in oral therapeutics targeting hepatitis B (HBV), hepatitis C (HCV), and human immunodeficiency virus (HIV).
+Its research centers on nucleoside analogs, which inhibit enzymes essential for viral replication.
+Pharmasset is advancing three product candidates: Clevudine, aimed at HBV, which is expected to enter Phase 3 clinical trials; R7128, a pro-drug for HCV currently in Phase 1 trials; and Racivir, an investigational treatment for HIV in Phase 2 trials.
+Through these efforts, Pharmasset seeks to provide effective treatment options for patients suffering from these viral infections.

 Alveolus